- What does Springboard do?

 How does Springboard compare to Pathrise?

-Springboard’s introduction and intermediate classes provide basic skills-based education that would help someone with little to no experience in the topic.
-At Pathrise, our fellows should already have a background in the field they are interested in and our technical workshops provide more specific learnings based on what they will see in their interviews.
+Pathrise is a full-service program that helps people with each step of their job search.
+1-on-1 sessions are flexible and focused on each fellow’s specific needs.
+Our fellows should already have a background in the field they are interested in and our technical workshops provide more specific learnings based on what students will see in their interviews.